 - Where the Church Growth Movement gets Church wrong

 - Remember Border’s Books?

 The corporatization of American Evangelicalism

-Bruce1 is a good friend who attends Tim Keller’s Redeemer Presbyterian Church in New York City.
+Bruce (not his real name) is a friend who attends Tim Keller’s Redeemer Presbyterian Church in New York City.
 He asked me recently what I had against it.
 I really had a hard time knowing where to begin.

 Tim Keller’s church is part of a radical movement recreating Christianity.
 It’s a seeker sensitive place, intended to be comfortable for non-Believers to attend.
 It’s also a megachurch, with multiple branches.
 These two things identify The Redeemer Network as fully inline with the goals of the Church Growth Movement.

 If you are an American under 40, you may never have seen a properly functioning local church.
 The Church Growth Movement (CGM) has so infiltrated evangelical seminaries, and therefore the thinking of pastors, that it’s hard for many people to even see it.